What is Medicare

 - Durable medical equipment and supplies

-- Preventative care, mammography, Pap tests
+- Preventive care, mammography, Pap tests

 Eligibility